benkilmartin/SQA-GroupHandBook/TaskEstimation.md

 ## Challenges

 **1. Poor design**

 Even when the best efforts are made, a poor design is the root cause of failure.
 People create a tight design based on a requirements document, which they misinterpret as being frozen.
 Moreover, they do not take the time to make the design scalable.
 Poor design causes unnecessary tweaking of code and heavy maintenance that can push schedules to the limit.

 **2. Not factoring the dependencies right**

 In many projects, a decision point or external dependency is overlooked, which causes the project to suffer.
 A clear understanding of mandatory, discretionary, and external dependencies can help you plan the schedule efficiently.

 **3. How much buffer is the right amount?**

 The correct buffer to pad an estimate is a common issue for Project Managers.
 Although 20% padding is usually done, the best figure is determined by the skillsets of the team and the complexity of the project.

+**4. The risk of analogous estimation**

+An estimate for a project is typically made using an expert's judgement or based on experience.
+Picking an analogy and mapping the estimate might sound intuitive, but it is often risky due to the unique characteristics and dependencies in every project, the people involved, and their skillset, various tools and technologies adopted, and the infrastructure and resources made available.